Our most recent projects are described below. We’ve also included three detailed reports from past projects.

 Carleton University – Environmental Science Projects

 On 28 June 2017 Ottawa City Council approved the Urban Forest Management Plan, which provides for a strategic and planned approach to caring for and enhancing our city’s wooded areas such as in parks, on streets, in natural areas, and on private property.
-We have been a Key Stakeholder during the public consultation process; you can read our comments on the draft plans here.
-The OSC will be a member of the new External Urban Forest Working Group to help the City implement the plan, and is a named partner in three of the Plan’s recommendations:
+The OSC will be a member of the new External Urban Forest Working Group.
+Learn more.

 Stewardship of Urban Natural Areas

 The City of Ottawa has numerous natural areas, parks or “woodlots”, which are under stress (e.g. from the emerald ash borer) and/or neglected.
 Each year the OSC, in partnership with the City of Ottawa, picks a City-owned urban or suburban natural area on which to direct stewardship activities.
 Some areas may require multi-year commitment depending on the area’s size and the scope of required stewardship.
 At the end of the project, responsibility for sustained stewardship activities are taken on by a community group and/or school.

 Please read about our Stittsville project in Kemp Woodland, a forest with cedar trees over two hundred years old, where we’re working with Sacred Heart High School.